PX4/PX4-user_guide/en/concept/events_interface.md

 	For example an RTL failsafe action: the user should see it as Warning/Error, whereas in the log, it is an expected system response, so it can be set to `Info`.
 - **Event Message**:
   - Single-line, short message of the event.
-    It may contain arguments (see below).
+    It may contain template placeholders for arguments (e.g. `{1}`).
+For more information see below..
 - **Event Description**:
   - Detailed, optional event description.
   - Can be multiple lines/paragraphs.
+  - It may contain template placeholders for arguments (e.g. `{2}`) and supported tags (see below)

 #### Arguments and Enums

-Events can have a fixed set of arguments that can be shown in the message or description.
+Events can have a fixed set of arguments that can be inserted into the message or description using template placeholders (e.g. `{2:.1m}` - see next section).

 Valid types: `uint8_t`, `int8_t`, `uint16_t`, `int16_t`, `uint32_t`, `int32_t`, `uint64_t`, `int64_t` and `float`.